 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at June 30, 2022, the Company had cash of \$11,783,088 (2021 - \$20,831,725) to settle current liabilities of \$1,405,998 (2021 - \$1,271,741).
+At June 30, 2023, the Company had cash and cash equivalents of \$4,564,187 (June 30, 2022 - \$11,783,088) to settle current liabilities of \$1,294,594 (June 30, 2022 - \$1,405,998).
 The Company is considered to be in the exploration and evaluation stage.
 Thus, it is dependent on obtaining regular financings in order to continue its exploration and evaluation programs.
 Despite previous success in acquiring these financings, there is no guarantee of obtaining future financings.
 The Company's cash is invested in business accounts with quality financial institutions, is available on demand for the Company's programs, and is not invested in any asset backed commercial paper.